-4 There is also relatively little literature on Latin Americans in other countries in Europe with exceptions being Tamagno's work (2002) on Peruvians in Italy, McIlwaine on Latin Americans in the UK (2007).
-On Ecuadorians in Europe see: Moser (2007), Veiga (unpublished, n.d.)
-Pedone (2005) and Pujadas et al (2002).
+3 There is also relatively little literature on Latin Americans in other countries in Europe with exceptions being Tamagno's work (2002) on Peruvians in Italy, McIlwaine on Latin Americans in the UK (2007).
+On Ecuadorians in Europe see: Moser (2007) and Pujadas and Massal (2002).